-- training needs of personnel involved; - tasks list and their required competency factors for the job function involved; - operational, technical, regulatory, and organisational requirements that needs to be fulfilled when designing the training; and - frequency of the training.
+- 4.6 The output of this phase is a training specification that describes the following: - purpose of the training; - job function involved; - training needs of personnel involved; - tasks list and their required competency factors for the job function involved; - operational, technical, regulatory, and organisational requirements that needs to be fulfilled when designing the training; and - frequency of the training. - 4.7 Figure 4.2 illustrates an overview of the workflow in Phase 1.

-Figure 4.2.
-Analyse training needs